knu2xs/arcgis-oriented-imagery-dataset-from-360/docsrc/mkdocs/index.md

 Run the command to scan for new `.csv` files in S3, and create an Oriented Imagery Dataset in the working directory for each new file discovered in S3.

+!!! note

     This command activates the Python environment created above, and runs the `./src/make_data.py` script.
     If you need to customize the workflow, you can edit the script directly.

 ## Python API